FAQ

 • Supervision contacts are eliminated entirely under 2027 standards

-• BCaBA concentrated supervision percentage drops from 10% to 7.5%
+• BCBA concentrated supervision percentage drops from 10% to 7.5%

 Do not guess.
 Confirm with your program and check the BACB website for the latest transition guidance.
 Once you know, ABA Fieldwork Tracker lets you select your standard and automatically applies the correct rules to every hour you log.